|Recommended System Requirements|

 The HD 6950 has 80 GB/sec greater memory bandwidth than the HD 7950, which means that the memory performance of the HD 6950 is much better than the HD 7950.

 The HD 7950 transistor size technology is 12 nm (nanometers) smaller than the HD 6950.
 This means that the HD 7950 is expected to run slightly cooler and achieve higher clock frequencies than the HD 6950.
-As they exhibit similar graphical performance, the HD 7950 should consume less power than the HD 6950.

 The Radeon HD 6950 Crossfire requires 400 Watts to run but there is no entry for the Radeon HD 7950 Vapor-X OC Edition.
 We would recommend a PSU with at least 500 Watts for the HD 7950, but we do not have a recommended PSU wattage for the HD 6950.